 “Now, illiteracy has been eliminated; a regular school system has been established and in the last few years, the number of locally educated peasants has steadily increased.
 In addition, large numbers of young students educated in the cities have returned to their home villages and quite a number of educated workers and employees have come from the cities to reinforce the work of the rural communes.
 All of this has greatly raised the general education level in the villages.
 In the future… there will be an even faster rise in the educational level.”
 (59)

 The Maoist efforts to go on the offensive met resistance from the Party bureaucracy.
 Two additional documents appeared.
 One came to be called the “Later Ten Points,” which was drafted by Vice-chairman Deng Xiaoping in September of 1963.
 While the Maoists emphasized the Commune model of 1958, the September document emphasized the policy of readjustment and defended the transfer of private plots to the peasants and the establishment of free markets.
 (60) Another, the “Revised Later Ten Points,” was issued by President Liu Shaoqi in September of 1964.
 Although these documents quoted Mao, they opposed Mao’s course.
 The Party apparatus sought to tightly control and limit the scope of the movement.
 They sought to use the campaign to tighten their own local authority.
 They did this by taking control of Mao’s campaign at the local level by dispatching “work teams” made up of small groups of outside cadres organized by higher Party organs.
 They also included “upper-middle peasants,” those who had owned land prior to the land-reform movement, as part of the active protagonist of the campaign.
-Many of old elites had married cadre, thus acquiring power again.
+Many of the old elites had married cadre, thus acquiring power again.
 Whereas the Maoists saw solutions in the masses, President Liu Shaoqi emphasized their low cultural levels and limited potential.
 All of this helped to deaden class struggle in the countryside.
 These acts prevented the campaign from developing into a genuine mass movement.
 The work teams sought to keep lower-level cadres in line with the Party bureaucracy, not with Mao.
 Because the top leadership could not agree on the appropriate course, the Party appeared conflicted.
 Thus the campaign did not achieve the Maoist aim nor were the revisionists able to use it to fully consolidate their Party discipline at the grassroots level.
 When Mao traveled in 1963 to generate support for the campaign, he found little enthusiasm amongst cadres.
 He complained in May, 1963 that only two officials in eleven provinces had mentioned the movement.
 (61) Similar conflicted results occurred in other areas of struggle.
 For example, conflicted results occurred in the rectification campaigns in the cultural world in these years.
 Later, at a conference in 1965, Mao criticized these outcomes.
 Mao recommended: “We must boldly unleash the masses.”
 Mao broadened the goals of the Socialist Education Movement in the countryside as a movement for “clean politics, clean economics, clean organization, and clean ideology,” to the Four Cleanups.
-Thus Mao emphasized the need to widened the target of the campaign to include society itself, including the Party.
+Thus Mao emphasized the need to widen the target of the campaign to include society itself, including the Party.
 Mao set the goals of the campaign higher.
 (62) (63) (64) These conflicted outcomes foreshadowed the storm to come.
 In January, 1965, Mao criticized Liu Shaoqi several times at Central Working Meetings.
 On January 13, Mao asked provincial leaders what they would do if revisionism appeared within the central leadership.
 “What will you do if revisionism appears within the Central Committee?”
 Mao began preparing those around him.
 Mao would later tell Kang Sheng to prepare to “attack the Central Committee.”
 (65)

 At the same time, Mao’s star had fallen, President Liu Shaoqi’s star was rising.
 Since the Great Leap, Liu Shaoqi’s prestige amongst the bureaucracy had increased.
 Since 1963, Liu Shaoqi’s essay “How to Be a Good Communist” was republished and circulated in pamphlet form.
 His book represented the outlook of the top bureaucrats and Party elites.
 President Liu Shaoqi promoted traditional Confucian values masked under Marxist rhetoric.
 He promoted the virtues of obedience to superiors and discipline at all costs.
 Its outlook was very different from the creative, populist, egalitarian outlook of Mao.
 President Liu Shaoqi’s traditionalist outlook was both couched in and echoed the outlook and tone of the revisionism that had emerged in the Soviet Union, especially since end of World War 2 and the death of Stalin.
 Liu Shaoqi’s views can be paraphrased by the English expression “Don’t rock the boat.”
 Mao would oppose the status quo with “It’s right to rebel!”
 In the spring of 1965, the media that was controlled by the Propaganda Department of the Central Committee, which was in revisionist hands.
 The media began to refer to “Chairman Liu.”
 Although there had been earlier uses of the abbreviated designation since 1959, State President Liu Shaoqi was usually referred to by the longer “Chairman of the People’s Republic of China.”
 This abbreviated form was designed to boost President Liu Shaoqi’s prestige and to foster his own personality cult to rival Mao’s.
 “Chairman Liu” was meant to compete with “Chairman Mao.”
 This usage became more and more frequent in Party publications.
 At rallies, “Chairman Liu’s” image was displayed alongside Mao’s more and more.
 On October 1st, 1965, on mass rally for the National Holiday, marchers reportedly carried as many portraits of “Chairman Liu” as they did of Mao.
 (66) (67) Japanese correspondent noticed at the onset of the Cultural Revolution: